-Make getting insurance part of the car-shopping process.
-Shop insurance rates before you shop for your car, because it can change your budget.
+Shop car insurance rates before you shop for your new vehicle; doing so can change your budget.

 “You may be surprised at how much car insurance is, and it will price you out of your car when you’re literally at the dealership working on the paperwork,” said Michelle Megna, managing editor at CarInsurance.com.
 “That is not the time to find that your car and insurance monthly payments would be too much for your budget.”

-Similar cars can draw different insurance rates.
+Similar vehicles can draw different car insurance rates.
 CarInsurance.com found that a Honda Civic EX sedan, for example, costs 8 percent more to insure than a Ford Focus SE sedan, all other factors being equal.

 Body styles can create even more differences.
 A racier, navigation-equipped Civic Si coupe costs 11.8 percent more than a navigation-equipped Civic Si sedan, according to CarInsurance.com.
-That's the same model, drivetrain and features.
-Just one difference — body style — can add significantly to your costs.
+That’s the same model, drivetrain and features.
+So, just one difference — namely, body style — can add significantly to your car insurance costs.

 “Ideally you should shop for your car insurance when you’re shopping for your car,” Megna said.
 “Now you’ll know your budget limits for the car payment and insurance payment.”

-Shop insurance companies, too.
-Insurance doesn't just depend on the car you buy; the insurance company matters, too.
+Car insurance doesn’t just depend on the vehicle you buy — the car insurance company matters, too.

-If you find a better rate, it's unlikely your current insurer will try to beat it to keep your business, according to Laura Adams, a senior insurance analyst at InsuranceQuotes.com.
+If you find a better insurance rate, it’s unlikely your current car insurance company will try to beat your insurance policy to keep your business, according to Laura Adams, a senior insurance analyst at InsuranceQuotes.com.

 “They typically do not do that kind of price matching,” Adams said.
 Insurers “come up with their premiums based on pretty sophisticated algorithms — business models they’ve got to maintain to remain profitable.”

-Remember to tell your provider that you're planning to buy (or just bought) another car.
-Insurance can fall through the cracks when you're car shopping, but experts say most insurers will extend your current coverage to the new car for as long as 30 days.
-Still, that extension could leave big gaps in coverage, Adams warned.
+Insurance can fall through the cracks when you’re shopping for your next vehicle, but experts say most insurers will extend your current coverage to the new vehicle for as long as 30 days.
+Still, that extension could leave big gaps in insurance coverage, Adams warned.

 “If you are someone who’s just carrying liability [coverage], or you had dropped that kind of physical coverage for damage on the vehicle, you need comprehensive or collision” coverage for the new car, she said.
 “Make sure that you contact your insurance company before driving a brand-new car off the lot.”

-If you bought on-the-lot insurance, shop around afterward.
-Dealerships can't sell insurance because they aren't licensed agents, Megna said, but some partner with insurance companies.
-Those policies are "not a good idea in general," she said, because they don't allow you to comparison shop and find a better deal.
-It may mean extra work, but it could pay for itself, both in security and a lower cost.
+Dealerships can’t sell insurance because they aren’t licensed agents, Megna said, but some partner with insurance companies.
+Those policies are “not a good idea in general,” she said, because they don’t allow you to comparison shop and find a better deal.
+Shopping around may mean extra work, but doing so could pay itself back, both in security and a lower cost.

-Protect what's yours.
-You might have skated by on liability insurance alone for your old car, but that could leave you paying a lot to fix any damage on the new car.
-Megna said studies have shown that collision and comprehensive coverage are "not cost-prohibitive," and you can offset some of that by raising your deductibles or getting insurance discounts.
+You might have skated by on liability insurance alone for your old vehicle, but that could leave you paying a lot to fix any damage on a new one.
+Megna said studies have shown that collision and comprehensive coverage are “not cost-prohibitive,” and you can offset some of that by raising your deductibles or getting insurance discounts.

 Megna noted that there are many discounts: